 Schoolblazer were invited by the COO of Langley, Lisa Green, to pitch for the supplier contract on uniform in 2019.
 It was awarded to us for our unique and superior web offering as well as our extensive product knowledge and superlative customer service record.

-Jon Perriss joined the school as Head in 2019 with a brief to unite the schools and deliver a new united vision.
-At the first meeting with the school’s senior management team, Schoolblazer Co-Founder Robin asked, “Are you a city or country school?”
+Jon Perriss joined the school as Headmaster in September 2019 with a brief to unite the schools and deliver a new strategic vision.
+At the first meeting with the school’s senior management team, Schoolblazer’s Co-Founder Robin asked, “Are you a city or country school?”
 Looking out of their drawing room window towards an ancient cedar in the mowed grounds, the answer and direction of the new uniform were both obvious.

 Langley’s new, rural-influenced uniform uses tweed and complementary plaids to create a softer look, while remaining smart and eye-catching.
-All students from prep to senior wear a jacket made of bespoke Langley tweed, developed in conjunction with the school.
+All pupils from Prep to Senior wear a jacket made of bespoke Langley tweed, developed in conjunction with the school.
 The green herringbone design is woven in Yorkshire using Shetland wool.

 All blue chambray shirts and blouses are made with our Performance Cotton – developed in Japan, this wraps a polyester strand in cotton to bring together both durability and comfort.
 The knitwear has a bottle stripe at the neck to complement the bespoke Langley tie, which is navy with a repeated silver and bottle stripe at the tip, made and woven in the UK.

 Schoolblazer also designed a Langley-branded stormproof jacket to wear in inclement weather conditions.
-Many schools, on adopting a beautiful new uniform, are reluctant to cover it with a variety of coats and jackets; having one branded item of outerwear ensures uniformity even outside the school grounds.
+Many schools, on adopting a beautiful new uniform, are reluctant to cover it with a variety of coats and jackets; Langley School have a choice of the stormproof coat or the popular puffer coat, for colder weather.

-In 2020 the school also underwent a complete rebrand, with a cleaner logo and colour scheme to capture the quality that was lacking previously.
-Schoolblazer ran focus groups at both schools with parents and staff to discuss the new uniform, and it was unanimously preferred to the old style, going above and beyond parents’ aspirations.
-COO Lisa Green complimented both the uniform and the ease of the design process, saying, “we are delighted with our new uniform and ever grateful for Laura's never-ending support and question answering”.
+In 2020 the school also underwent a complete rebrand, with a cleaner logo and colour scheme to capture the quality of the school.
+Schoolblazer ran focus groups at both schools with parents, staff and pupils to discuss the new uniform, and it was unanimously preferred to the old style, going above and beyond parents’ aspirations.
+COO Lisa Green complimented both the uniform and the ease of the design process, saying, “We are delighted with our new uniform and ever grateful for Laura's never-ending support and question answering”.